For more information regarding workshops and presentations:

-Mankh (Walter E. Harris III) has fourteen-plus years of experience designing, editing, and helping produce nearly 70 books.
+Mankh (Walter E. Harris III) has twelve-plus years of experience designing, editing, and helping produce nearly 70 books.
 He is resident poet and essay contributor at axisoflogic.com, and his writings have been published elsewhere both online and in print: Long Island Pulse, Newsday.com, Creations Magazine, Outlook Long Island, The Long-Islander, PoetryBay.com; Book/Mark: A Quarterly Small Press Review, counterpunch.com, Starting From Paumanok...
 The Newsletter of the Walt Whitman Birthplace Association, Performance Poets Association Literary Review, Frogpond, simplyhaiku.com, various local anthologies, and more.

 Website © 2018 Walter E. Harris III.